shabihish/Parallel-Filter/README.md

-# Parallel Filter
+# Parallelized Filter
-A multi-threaded program written in C++, which efficiently applies Smoothing, Sepia, and GlobalMean filters to the input images to generate outputs.
-Serial and parallel versions are implemented for speed comparison.
+Applies a set of filters to the input images in parallel using Pthread multi-threading and generates output images.
+The list of filters includes Smoothing, Sepia, and global mean.